AndrewJBateman/ionic-api-techdata/README.md

 ## Status & To-do list

-* Status: working basic API news app.
+* Status: working app that shows API data.

-* To-do: Change tabs to new system.
-Add a lot more detail/styling to front page.
+* To-do: publish to the web then add functionality.

 ## Inspiration